-Find a corner of the house to work in, away from distractions and make it your dedicated workspace.
+Find a corner of the house to work in, away from distractions and make it your dedicated, comfortable workspace.

 Have the right lighting.
 It may easier to see the screen if the room is dimly lit, but your poor eyes have to keep adjusting to the different light levels, so keep your workspace well lit.

 Stand for 15 mins every hour, try for 30.
 No hunching over the desk or crossing your legs either!

 Support good posture by having your desk, chair and accessories arranged properly.
 Your screen should be approximately at eye level (or at least tilted upwards).
 When seated, your hips should be slightly higher than your knees, back well supported, feet flat and forearms parallel to the floor so that your arms roughly form an L-shape.
 Your keyboard should be directly in front of you with the mouse close by.
 If your feet are not flat on the floor, you probably need a footrest (a box or stool will do at a pinch) and if you are doing lots of work with the mouse, you may need a wrist rest.

 Take regular breaks.

 Take regular breaks (no, that’s not an error!).
 At least every hour.
 Frequent short breaks are better than less frequent long breaks.
 Either way, get away from the desk or table and get outside if you can.
 Do some exercise, yoga, meditation, anything that switches you off for a few minutes and relaxes you.
 At work, you probably have all kinds of minor distractions that you don’t even think about.